 There are lots of ways to receive our news.
 Latest stories are on this page and you can also check our letters and newsletters section.
 We publish our short newsletter "Spotlight" once a week and full newsletter " Sandy Star" once a term.
 You can also "Like" us on Facebook and "follow us" on Twitter.

-A Message from our Principal - 28th February 2014
+A Message from our Principal - 4th April 2014

 Ms B Hare

-A Message from our Principal - 7th February 2014
+A message from our Principal - 21st March 2014

 Ms B Hare

-Message from our Principal - 31st January 2014
+A Message from our Principal - 7th March 2014

 Ms B Hare